AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   package is installed along with ``conan``
 - created :ref:`smallBodyNavEKF` to simulate autonomous navigation in proximity of a small body
 - added a :ref:`AttRefMsgPayload` output message to the :ref:`locationPointing` module.
+- added :ref:`cppModules-5` to the section on learning how to create BSK modules

 Version 2.0.5
 -------------